zhouxiz9/lc.rkt/README.md

 # lc.rkt
-A λ-calculus interpreter written in Racket
+A lambda-calculus interpreter written in Racket